 - The use of incendiary devices, armor piercing, green tip, and/or tracer ammunition is strictly prohibited.
 Lasers are prohibited on the rifle range.

 - Each shooter is required to clean up the area after completing their range session.
 You may collect your own brass, if accessible, within reach of your immediate station.

 - Pregnant women are not permitted in the live fire area.
 (An excellent & informative article about shooting while pregnant can be found on the A Girl & A Gun’s website.)

 - No smoking, eating, or drinking permitted in the ready room or live-fire area.

-- Maximum capacity in live-fire area is 20 shooters, with up to two people per station on the pistol range and 12 shooters on the rifle range.
+- Maximum capacity in live-fire area is 20 shooters on the pistol range, and 12 shooters on the rifle range, up to two people per station.

 - Be polite and have fun!